hnben/AIDataAnalytics/README.md

 - All PHP files contains DocBlocks and follows PEAR Standards.

 **8. Has full validation on the server side through PHP.**
-- The dataLayer PHP class contains full validation.
+- The validate.php features static functions to validate forms.

 **9. All code is clean, clear, and well-commented.
 DRY (Don't Repeat Yourself) is practiced.**
 - All files are well-commented.
 Functions are used to organize code that repeats an operation.